JetBrains/teamcity-documentation/topics/creating-backup-from-teamcity-web-ui.md

 <note>

-* If the directory where backup files are stored already contains a file with the name specified above, TeamCity won't run backup \- you will need either to specify another name, or enable _time stamp suffix_ option, which allows you to avoid this.
+* If the directory where backup files are stored already contains a file with the name specified above, TeamCity won't run backup: you will need either to specify another name, or enable _time stamp suffix_ option, which allows you to avoid this.
-* Time stamp suffix has specific format: sorting backup files alphabetically will also sort them chronologically.
+* Time stamp suffix has a specific format: sorting backup files alphabetically will also sort them chronologically.
 </note>